Video game dispute leads to SWAT team response, Rochester man arrested and shotgun recovered

 According to Rochester Police Department officials, Frasier and another person were playing video games at a home on Karnes Street when an argument ensued.
 The second person involved said Frasier had a loaded shotgun and pointed it at him.
 That person then fled the residence and called 911.

-Responding officers arrived and surrounded the home where they attempted to communicate with Frasier who refused to exit the residents, police say.
+Police say responding officers arrived and surrounded the home where they attempted to communicate with Frasier, who refused to exit the residence.

-After several hours of receiving no response, RPD said the department’s SWAT Team was activated and the team made contact with Frasier who exited the home and was arrested.
+After several hours of receiving no response, RPD said the department’s SWAT team was activated.
+The team then made contact with Frasier, who exited the home and was arrested.

 Officers searched the home and ultimately recovered a sawed-off and loaded shotgun.

-Frasier was booked into. the Monroe County Hail and will be arraigned in Rochester City Court.
+Frasier was booked into the Monroe County Jail and will be arraigned in Rochester City Court.

 The whole block of Karnes Street was closed from Willow to Otis Street.